All links go directly to official Union Gap, Washington government websites.

 Jail & Inmate Records

-The Yakima County Jail serves as the main detention facility for Union Gap, Yakima County and surrounding communities.
+The Yakima County Jail is the main detention facility for Union Gap, Yakima County and surrounding communities.
 When someone is arrested by local law enforcement, they're brought to the jail for booking, which involves fingerprinting, photographing, and collecting personal information.
 The facility offers online inmate lookup services that let the public search for current detainees.
 Visitation follows specific rules, with scheduled hours and requirements for visitor identification.

 Bond and bail procedures follow Washington state guidelines, allowing inmates to be released pending trial under certain conditions.
 Recently arrested individuals can be located through the jail's online roster or by contacting the facility directly.